MehmetMHY/cha/README.md

 In essence, your unique "cha" CLI usage falls into these main patterns:

 - Running "cha" with a direct query.
-- Doing code dumps or debug dumps (-code_dump, -d).
+- Doing codedumps or debug dumps (-code_dump, -d).
 - Performing deep answer searches (-a).
 - Perform a quick web search before answering your question/prompt (-b).
 - Feeding in file input (-f).